Barcode Softwarede

 Status and Error Handling

 After the printing process, the API returns an Exit Code, also referred to as ERRORLEVEL in batch file programming.
-Typically, the Exit Code is an integer that provides information about how a program terminated and the result of that termination.
+The Exit Code is an integer that provides information about how a program terminated and the result of that termination.
 Programming languages capable of launching (external) processes usually provide functions or methods for querying the Exit Code upon process completion.
 A calling program can utilize these functions to respond to potential states and errors.

 Exit Codes: